mmmohajer/baseDesign/README.md

       ...
  </MobNav>
 ```
+You can use our SCSS classes for styling these components also you can pass any props to these components, such as onClick, className, etc.

 To see a more complete example, click [here](https://github.com/mmmohajer/baseDesign/blob/master/src/TestComponents/TestNavBar/MobileNav.js).<br>

 #### 1. MobNav

-This is the container for all components in the navbar (For example the menu, and register button), also It is fully responsive. you can use our SCSS classes for styling this component. <br>
+This is the container for all components in the navbar (For example the menu, and register button), also It is fully responsive. <br>

 #### 2. MobNavItem